mindiae/ourbible/README.md

-# OurBible GUI bible viewer which also comes with Web interface
+# OurBible GUI Bible viewer which also comes with web interface

 ## Installation: